 What about the pH of vitamin C derivatives?
 There are several vitamin c derivatives available on the market today, and their pHs are higher than pure vitamin C and tend to range between 4.0 and 7.0.

-Save glycolic acid for the evening when you can follow it with soothing and moisturizing actives like hyaluronic acid and niacinamide and rich moisturizers that work to replenish your skin overnight.
+Save glycolic acid for the evening when you can follow it with soothing and moisturizing actives like hyaluronic acid and niacinamide and rich moisturizers that work to replenish dry skin overnight.

 The Benefits of Vitamin C

 - Vitamin C stimulates collagen production.
 Collagen helps the skin stay firm and smooth, while fighting wrinkles, fine lines, and loss of elasticity.
-Pure vitamin C has been shown to improve wrinkles, roughness, and skin tone on photodamaged skin.
+Pure vitamin C is excellent for aging skin and has been shown to improve wrinkles, roughness, and skin tone on photodamaged skin.

 - Vitamin C is a skin brightener and helps to decrease hyperpigmentation, dark spots, age spots, sun spots, and uneven skin tone.
 It inhibits the enzyme tyrosinase that is involved in the production of melanin (the pigment in our skin).